rita-peixoto/uminho-lei/3YEAR/2nd/CG/README.md

 ### :sparkles: Computação Gráfica

-Along with my team, I build an animated Solar System using C++.
+Along with my team, I built an animated Solar System using C++.

 Grade: 18 out of 20